kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/ligate_linker_to_mrna/o129_ribozyme/notes.rst

 o129, ribozyme
 **************

-:expt:`1` shows that only about half of the mRNA appears to be capable of being ligated to the linker.
+:expt:`1` and :expt:`116` show that only about half of the mRNA appears to be capable of being ligated to the linker.
 This maybe due to heterogeneity at the 3' end of the mRNA.
 There are several ways to eliminate that heterogeneity [Avis2012]_, but the simplest and most popular is to include a cis-acting ribozyme after the sequence of interest [Schurer2002]_ [Walker2003]_ [Akoopie2018]_.
 The HDV ribozyme is efficient and puts no sequence requirements on the transcript.

 Considerations
 ==============